-Debates have also arisen regarding the traits that would influence tree growth responses to drought.
+Debates have also arisen regarding the traits influencing tree growth responses to drought.
 Commonly-measured traits including wood density (WD) and leaf mass per area (LMA) have been linked to drought responses in some temperate deciduous forests [@abrams_adaptations_1990; @guerfel_impacts_2009; @hoffmann_hydraulic_2011] and other forest biomes around the world [@greenwood_tree_2017].
-However, in other cases these traits have failed to link to drought tolerance (Maréchaux et al. 2019), and the direction of response is not always consistent; for instance, higher WD has been associated with greater drought resistance at a global scale [@greenwood_tree_2017] but correlated negatively with tree performance during drought in a broadleaf deciduous forest in the southeastern United States [@hoffmann_hydraulic_2011].
-Thus, their role may be due to indirect correlations with other traits within life-history strategies [@hoffmann_hydraulic_2011].
+However, in other cases these traits have failed to link to drought tolerance (Maréchaux et al. 2019), and the direction of response is not always consistent; for instance, higher WD has been associated with greater drought resistance at a global scale [@greenwood_tree_2017], but it correlated negatively with tree performance during drought in a broadleaf deciduous forest in the southeastern United States [@hoffmann_hydraulic_2011].
+Thus, their perceived influence on drought resistance may actually reflect indirect correlations with other traits that more directly drive drought responses [@hoffmann_hydraulic_2011].
 Recent work has shown a great potential for hydraulic traits to predict growth and mortality responses.
-Hydraulic traits including water potentials at which percent loss conductivity surpass a certain threshold (P50, P80, P88) and hydraulic safety margin have enabled prediction of drought performance [@anderegg_hydraulic_2018] but are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
-More rapidly measurable leaf hydraulic traits with direct linkage to plant hydraulic function are emerging with potential to explain greater variation in plant distribution and function than the more commonly-measured WD and LMA [@medeiros_extensive_2019].
+Hydraulic traits including water potentials at which percent loss of conductivity surpass a certain threshold (P50, P80, P88) and hydraulic safety margin have enabled prediction of drought performance [@anderegg_hydraulic_2018] but are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
+More easily measurable leaf hydraulic traits with direct linkage to plant hydraulic function are emerging with potential to explain greater variation in plant distribution and function than the more commonly-measured WD and LMA [@medeiros_extensive_2019].
 These include leaf area shrinkage upon desiccation (PLAdry; [@scoffoni_leaf_2014]) and the leaf water potential at turgor loss point (πtlp), i.e., the water potential at which leaf wilting occurs [@bartlett_correlations_2016].
 The abilities of both PLAdry and πtlp to explain tree performance under drought remains untested.

 The long time frame captured in tree-ring data enables us to address the question of whether tree size and species’ traits have similar influence across different drought events, or whether that influence is more strongly predicted by community-level responses to variable drought severity, duration, and timing based on tree size and traits.
-Tree growth responses vary with drought characteristics such as timing and atmospheric demand [@dorangeville_drought_2018], but the question of how tree size and species’ traits impact growth responses across droughts still remains.
+Tree growth responses vary with drought characteristics such as the timing of onset, antecedent moisture conditions, drought duration, and temperature-driven evaporative demand [@dorangeville_drought_2018], but the question of how tree size and species’ traits impact growth responses across droughts still remains.
 While tree-ring studies provide long-term records of tree responses to multiple droughts (e.g., @lloret_components_2011; @dorangeville_drought_2018), they generally focus on species-level responses, and do not consider the roles of tree size and microenvironment.
-The ecological field-baesd studies that have shaped our understanding of the role of tree size and microenvironment in forest drought responses generally examine only a single drought and tend to focus disproportionately on the most extreme droughts with dramatic impacts (e.g., @allen_global_2010; @bennett_larger_2015; @stovall_tree_2019; @anderegg_meta-analysis_2016).
-Thus, our knowledge of forest responses to more modest but frequent droughts - e.g., those with historical return intervals on the order of one to two decades - remains limited.
-There is evidence that the degree to which larger trees are more impacted by drought increases with the severity of drought conditions [@bennett_larger_2015; @stovall_tree_2019], so the influence of tree size may be less in weaker–but more common–droughts.
+The ecological field-based studies that have shaped our understanding of the role of tree size and microenvironment in forest drought responses generally examine only a single drought and tend to focus disproportionately on the most extreme droughts with dramatic impacts (e.g., @allen_global_2010; @bennett_larger_2015; @stovall_tree_2019; @anderegg_meta-analysis_2016).
+Thus, our knowledge of forest responses to more modest but frequent droughts - e.g., those with historical return intervals of one to two decades - remains limited.
+There is evidence that the degree to which larger trees are more impacted by drought increases with the severity of drought conditions [@bennett_larger_2015; @stovall_tree_2019], so the influence of tree size may be weaker in less severe–but more common–droughts.
 Thus, while we expect many of the mechanisms shaping drought responses to be universal, we have little understanding of how tree size and traits interact with drought characteristics, and the extent to which their influence is consistent across droughts.